 During the Second World War, the Ten Boom home became a refuge, a hiding place, for fugitives and those hunted by the Nazis.
 By protecting these people, Casper and his daughters, Betsie and Corrie, risked their lives.
 This non-violent resistance against the Nazi-oppressors was the Ten Boom's way of living out their Christian faith.

-During 1943 an into 1944, there were usually 5-6 people illegally living in the Ten Boom home: some of whem were Jews and others members of the Dutch underground.
+During 1943 and into 1944, there were usually 5-6 people illegally living in the Ten Boom home: some of whom were Jews and others members of the Dutch underground.
 Additional refugees would stay with the Ten Booms for a few hours or a few days until another 'safe house' could be located for them.

 Through these activities, the Ten Boom Family and their many friends and co-workers of 'the BeJe group' saved the lives of an estimated 800 Jews and other refugees.

-On February 28, 1944, the Ten Boom Family was betrayed and the Sicherheitsdienst (Security Service) of Nazis raided their home.
-That day, more than 30 people were arrested, among whom were father Casper and Betsie and Corrie, his two daughters that wre living at home.
-Corrie's brother Willem, sister Nollie and nephew Pter were at the house that day and were also taken to prison.
+On February 28, 1944, the Ten Boom Family was betrayed and the Sicherheitsdienst (Security Service) of the Nazis raided their home.
+That day, more than 30 people were arrested, among whom were father Casper and Betsie and Corrie, his two daughters that were living at home.
+Corrie's brother Willem, sister Nollie and nephew Peter were at the house that day and were also taken to prison.

 Although the Sicherheitsdienst arrested many visitors, they could not find who they were really after.
 Safely hidden behind a false wall in Corrie's bedroom were two Jewish men, two Jewish women and two members of the Dutch underground.
-Although the house remained under guard by the Sicherheitsdienst, members of a local police resistance group were able, by cunnings means, to liberate the refugees from the 'hiding place'47 hours later.
+Although the house remained under guard by the Sicherheitsdienst, members of a local police resistance group were able, by cunnings means, to liberate the refugees from the 'hiding place' 47 hours later.
 The four Jews were taken to new 'safe house', and three survived the war.
-Unfortunately, one of the underground workers was killed during the war years, but the other survived.
+One of the underground workers was killed during the war years, but the other survived.

 Ten days after his arrest, father Casper died in Scheveningen Prison.
-Betsie and Corrie also spent some time in that same Prison.
-From there, they were transported to camp Vucht and then to camp Ravensbrück (Germany).
+Betsie and Corrie also spent some time in that same prison.
+From there, they were transported to camp Vucht and then to the notorious Ravensbrück Concentration Camp in Germany.

-Life at Ravensbrück was almost unbearable, but Betsie and Corrie spent their time, sharing Jesus' love with their fellow prisoners.
-Many women became Christians in that terrible place becauce Betsie and Corrie's witness to them.
+Life at Ravensbrück was almost unbearable, but Betsie and Corrie spent their time sharing Jesus' love with their fellow prisoners.
+Many women became Christians in that terrible place becauce of Betsie and Corrie's witness to them.
 Betsie died at Ravensbrück (age 59) but Corrie miraculously survived.